Consensys/quorum-account-plugin-hashicorp-vault/docs/faq.md

 admin.reloadPlugin("account")
 ```

-!!! info
-    If the account defined by the file is not available in the target node's Vault then use the `account` plugin [RPC API](../../Overview#rpc-api) or [CLI](../../Overview#cli) to import the account.
+> If the account defined by the file is not available in the target node's Vault then use the `account` plugin [RPC API](https://docs.goquorum.consensys.net/en/latest/HowTo/ManageKeys/AccountPlugins/#rpc-api) or [CLI](https://docs.goquorum.consensys.net/en/latest/HowTo/ManageKeys/AccountPlugins/#cli) to import the account.
 This will create the necessary file in the target node's account directory.

-### What password do I use for the personal API?
+## What password do I use for the personal API?
 The `personal` APIs take a `passphrase` argument.
 The Hashicorp Vault plugin does not use passwords as the Vault handles encryption of the account data.

 The plugin does not use the `passphrase` so any value can be used, e.g.: